 We plan to provide further data updates as and when the applicable data is believed to be sufficiently mature.
 We do not, however, intend to update patient response information on a frequent basis or as and when we obtain further patient information.
 Given the nature of T-cell therapies and the time taken to observe patient responses to our SPEAR T-cells, we cannot provide any assurance that further data updates will be provided frequently or that such data updates will be available at any particular time.
 In addition, data updates may be delayed as a result of the progression of COVID-19 and the resulting delay in conference meetings.
-For example, the EASL International Liver Congress, for which we had abstracts accepted relating to our ADP-A2AFP trial, has been delayed from April 2020 to August 2020.

-Negative results in any SPEAR T-cell clinical program may also impact our ability to obtain regulatory approval for other SPEAR T-cells, either at all or within anticipated timeframes because, although the SPEAR T-cell may target a different cancer peptide, the underlying technology platform and other aspects of our clinical programs are the same or substantially similar for all of our SPEAR T-cells.
-Accordingly, a failure or delay in any one program may affect the ability to obtain regulatory approval to continue or conduct clinical programs for other SPEAR T-cells.
+Negative results in any clinical program may also impact our ability to obtain regulatory approval for other SPEAR T-cells or related cell therapies, either at all or within anticipated timeframes because, although the SPEAR T-cell may target a different cancer peptide, the underlying technology platform and other aspects of our clinical programs are the same or substantially similar for all of our SPEAR T-cells and cell therapies.
+Accordingly, a failure or delay in any one program may affect the ability to obtain regulatory approval to continue or conduct clinical programs for other cell therapies.